 4. Lahmacun

 For speedy meals and pizza enthusiasts, the Lahmacun is a must-taste meal.
-Resembling pizza, it’s miles crafted from flaky dough that’s sprinkled with onions and genuinely tasty meat.
+Resembling pizza, it’s miles crafted from flaky dough sprinkled with onions and genuinely tasty meat.
 Over the years, it has emerged as a popular dish in Turkey.
 It is spicy and has a fragile crust, and, in reality, is yummy.

 5. Döner

-A Döner is one of the many dishes that came from Turkey but has since been exported to plenty of specific nations.
+A Döner is one of the many dishes from Turkey but has since been exported to plenty of specific nations.
 Like the Kebap, it’s miles cooked vertically on a skewer and grilled to perfection.
 It is then sliced thinly and blended with aromatic herbs and spices.

 6. Manti

 Officially referred to as dumplings inside the Western World, a Manti is an easy appetizer dish made from yummy dough and a filling.
-The filling regularly includes lamb or chickpeas that is then steamed.
+The filling regularly includes lamb or chickpeas that are then steamed.
 It is served with yogurt as well as garlic and sumac.

 7. Pilav